AWatk/blastPulse/README.md

 # src

-C++ files to run on a beaglebone blue with no special installs.
+C++ files to run on a beaglebone blue with a vanilla image (has robotics cape installed by default)

 To compile `udpReceiver.cpp` run the command `g++ -o udpReceiver udpReceiver.cpp -lroboticscape`